问答

 题目:

-Which of the following, if true, casts most doubt on the conclusion of the argument?
+Which of the following, if true, would cast the most serious doubt on the claim made in the last sentence above?

 选项: